2019ChenGong/Feta-Pro/README.md

 - `./gen/sample.png`: the samples of synthetic images.
 - `./gen_freq/gen.npz`: the synthetic images from the auxiliary generator using frequency features.
 - `./gen_freq/sample.png`: the sample of synthetic images from the auxiliary generator.
+- `./pretrain_time/checkpoints/final_checkpoint.pth`: the parameters of synthsizer pretrained using the time feature at the final epochs.
+- `./pretrain_time/checkpoints/snapshot_checkpoint.pth`: we store the synthesizer's parameters at the current epoch after each iteration, deleting the previous parameters to manage storage efficiently.
+- `./pretrain_time/samples/iter_2000`: the synthetic images under 2000 iterations for pretraining on the time feature.
-- `./pretrain/checkpoints/final_checkpoint.pth`: the parameters of synthsizer at the final epochs.
+- `./pretrain_freq/checkpoints/final_checkpoint.pth`: the parameters of synthsizer pretrained using the frequency feature at the final epochs.
-- `./pretrain/checkpoints/snapshot_checkpoint.pth`: we store the synthesizer's parameters at the current epoch after each iteration, deleting the previous parameters to manage storage efficiently.
+- `./pretrain_freq/checkpoints/snapshot_checkpoint.pth`: we store the synthesizer's parameters at the current epoch after each iteration, deleting the previous parameters to manage storage efficiently.
-- `./pretrain/samples/iter_2000`: the synthetic images under 2000 iterations for pretraining on public datasets.
+- `./pretrain_freq/samples/iter_2000`: the synthetic images under 2000 iterations for pretraining on the frequency feature.
 - `./train/checkpoints/final_checkpoint.pth`: the parameters of synthsizer at the final epochs.
 - `./train/checkpoints/snapshot_checkpoint.pth`: we store the synthesizer's parameters at the current epoch after each iteration, deleting the previous parameters to manage storage efficiently.
 - `./train/samples/iter_2000`: the synthetic images under 2000 iterations for training on sensitive datasets.